 Hello, I know, I know, I’ve been very quiet for the last couple of weeks.
 It’s time of year again.
 I hate it, it’s time-consuming and tedious and fairly pointless.
 This is where a lot of you will just close the page, that’s OK, I understand, see you next time.
 I’ve been writing a homeschool report …

 What is homeschooling like?
-A real homeschooling family, who homeschooled from 6 – 18 years old, explains what a typical homeschooling day, or lifestyle looks like, for their family, and for the homeschooling families they knew.
+A real homeschooling family, that homeschooled from 6 – 18 years old, explains what a typical homeschooling day or lifestyle looks like, for their family, and for the homeschooling families they knew.
 We are a homeschooling family with years of experience and successful academic outcomes.
 Our family homeschooled in Australia and …

 A weekend camping on Lake Tinaroo.
 A great chance to catch Lake Tinaroo redclaw yabbies and mess around on Tinaroo dam.
 There’s loads to do up on the Tablelands, from playpus spotting to chocolate tasting, but first catch your yabbie.
 The Tablelands lie to the west of Cairns and Port Douglas in Far North Queensland. …